All Episodes

 Thank you.

-A comment that I had through the call screener was that the government or the newspapers are always going after private industry for their accident rates.
+Comment that I had through the call screener was that the government or the newspapers are always going after private industry for their accident rates.

-I never seen any reports, industry reports, citing any of those.
+I never seen any reports, industry reports citing any of those.

 I don't know if you're familiar with that or not.

-No, I'm not at all.
+No, no, I'm not at all.

-That is you know people they're really hard on people motivated by profits but they're if but if it's a nonprofit organization and matter of fact the government is the largest non profit organization uh in in our in our country and so you find you you you have to expect to find different outcomes when profits are not the motivation.
+That is, you know, people, they're really hard on people motivated by profits, but they're, but if it's a non-profit organization, and matter of fact, the government is the largest non-profit organization in our country.

-They're all profit motivator.
+They're all profit motivated.

-Where are the areas that we're really dissatisfied with the post office, it's the public schools, it's the Department of Motor Vehicles and etc, etc.
+Well, it's the post office, it's the public schools, it's the Department of Motor Vehicles, and et cetera, et cetera.

-Now if Dell computers, if Dell computers for example, if they had the power to take my money, they wouldn't be as interested in pleasing me.
+Now, if Dell computers, if Dell Computers, for example, if they had the power to take my money, they wouldn't be as interested in pleasing me.

 It'd be just like the public schools.